wtjerry/fsharp_in_action_grpc/README.md

 consume logs
 1. from within src/openTelemetryCollector_read_from_disk/ run ```docker-compose up```
 2. copy the previously generated traces to the directory watched by otelCollector (ie. src/openTelemetryCollector_read_from_disk/otel_input/)
+3. observe that:
-3. observe that jaeger has imported the traces (localhost:16686)
+    1. jaeger has imported traces (localhost:16686)
+    2. prometheus has imported metrics (localhost:9090)

 ## FAQ